Emerton, New South Wales

 Emerton is a suburb of Sydney, in the state of New South Wales, Australia.
 Emerton is located 46 kilometres west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.

-Emerton is primarily a residential suburb with very limited commercial activity centered on the Emerton Leisure Centre.
+Emerton is primarily a residential suburb with very limited commercial activity centred on the Emerton Leisure Centre.
 It is quite close to the suburbs of Mount Druitt, New South Wales and St Marys.

 The suburb's boundary is formed to the south and east by Popondetta Road continuing north around the extent of Popondetta Park.
 To the west, the boundary runs along Halmahera Creek until the creek meets Luxford Road and follows the road south to the intersection with Popondetta Road.

 History

 Emerton takes its name from William Frederick Emert, a native of Siglingen, Germany, who arrived in Australia in 1853.
 In 1861 he became a storekeeper and postmaster in Mount Druitt.
 Emert also took a leading part in forming the Wesleyan Church in Australia.